-Professor John Mills
+Professor John Mills AO

-SB (Chicago), MD (Harvard), FACP, FIDSA, FRACP, ARCPA
+SB (Chicago), MD (Harvard), FACP, FIDSA, FRACP

-John is a specialist physician, internationally-recognized scientist and biotech businessman.
-He currently holds positions as the Professor of Medicine, Epidemiology & Microbiology, Monash University; Professor of Microbiology, RMIT; Consulting Physician, Alfred Hospital and several positions on biotechnology venture capital and company boards.
+John is an internationally-recognized specialist physician, scientist and biotech businessman.
+He currently holds positions as the Professor of Medicine, Epidemiology & Microbiology, Monash University; Professor of Microbiology, RMIT; Consulting Physician, Alfred Hospital and several board positions for-profit and non-profit entities.
 From 1992 to 2002 he was Director of the Burnet Institute for Medical Research and Public Health.
-Prior to immigrating to Australia he was Professor of Medicine, Microbiology, Laboratory Medicine and Clinical Pharmacy at the University of California, San Francisco.
-He is the Director of Research and Development at Tissupath Specialist Pathology; in that position he has co authored five research papers on prostate cancer since 2010.
+Prior to immigrating to Australia he was Professor of Medicine, Microbiology, Laboratory Medicine and Clinical Pharmacy at the University of California, San Francisco, where he remains an Adjunct Professor of Medicine.
+He is the Director of Research and Development at Tissupath Specialist Pathology; in that position he has co-authored seven research papers on prostate cancer since 2010.